oddStoneGames/OpenGLShowcase/README.md

 Supports **Windows** & **Linux**.

 ## How to build

 Make sure you have Cmake installed, you can check it by running the following command:
 ```
 cmake --version
 ```

 It should print the version of cmake you have if cmake is installed (minimum required version is 3.6) otherwise install the latest version of cmake.

+For linux users, make sure you have all the [dependencies](https://www.glfw.org/docs/latest/compile_guide.html) installed to compile glfw prior to compiling this project.
 Then running this command should build the project in the bin folder.

 ```